HermiloOrtega/TimeCardTracker/docs/backend-setup.md

 ## 7. Security notes

-- `.env.local` and `.env.production` are in `.gitignore` — never commit real credentials
+- `.env.local` is git-ignored — never committed
-- The `.env.production` file in this repo is a **template only** with placeholder values
+- `.env.production` in the repo is a **template only** with placeholder values
-- Real production credentials are stored exclusively in Hostinger's environment variable panel
+- Real production credentials are stored as server environment variables only
 - The public GitHub repo never contains any database passwords